pacak/bpaf/documentation/_documentation/_1_tutorials/_1_combinatoric_api/_0_simple_parser/_1_argument/index.md

 #### Argument parser

 Next in complexity would be a parser to consume a named argument, such as `-p my_crate`.
-Same as with switch parser it starts from a `NamedArg` but next method is [`NamedArg::argument`].
+Same as with the switch parser it starts from a `NamedArg` but the next method is [`NamedArg::argument`].
-Method takes a metavariable name - a short description that will be used in the `--help` output. `rustc` also needs to know the type of a variable you are trying to parse, there's several ways to do it:
+This method takes a metavariable name - a short description that will be used in the `--help` output. `rustc` also needs to know the parameter type you are trying to parse, there are several ways to do it:

 ```rust